Insper/mlops/content/modules/11-logging/python_logging.md

 # Python Logging

 !!! exercise text long "Question"
-    Do you thing that `print` function could be used for logging?
+    Do you think that `print` function could be used for logging?

     !!! answer "Answer!"
         `print` is not suitable for comprehensive logging in production or professional software development!
 We want something more powerful!